will-ob/routerer/README.md

 Well, testing - and we'll get to that.
 But first, uniformity:

-Every view gets an `el`, and a reference to the `router`.
+Every view gets an `el`, a map of url params, and a reference to the `router`.

 ```
+// 'user/:id/images/:page'
+// is == to calling:

 new SignUpPage({
   el: $('page-el-owned-by-router'),
-  router: thisRouter
+  router: thisRouter,
+  args: {id: "24", page: "742"}
 });
 ```